Germantown High School

-This is my fifth year in the teaching profession (yikes, that number keeps rising), my third at Germantown High School, and the road to this point has been a bit winding.
+This is my sixth year in the teaching profession (yikes, that number keeps rising), my third at Germantown High School, and the road to this point has been a bit winding.
 After working at The Yazoo Herald as the sports editor for a few years (and after getting married to Mabry Bailey, a gem of a gal), we decided that it was time for a life change, so we packed up my 2004 Jeep Grand Cherokee and drove all the way out to Washington with no real plan in mind except that I wanted to write a book and that my wife wanted to do travel physical therapy.
 We ended up in Tacoma, WA, and life was grand.
 We were developing a new sense of independence as a couple, learning more and more about each other on a daily basis, and enjoying a life that was quite different than the one we experienced back in Mississippi.